Sustainability in Trucking

 One of the most common ways trucking companies are working to reduce their carbon footprint is by increasing their fleet’s overall MPG.
 These fuel conservation efforts provides many advantages – not only does less fuel burned mean less damage to the environment, but also less money spent on fuel!
 Some companies (including Melton) offer incentives to drivers such as fuel bonuses to keep these numbers low.

 There are two large contributing factors to reducing MPG – the first is reducing idle time.
 While sometimes the conditions are too hot/cold to turn the truck off, there are many quick fixes to keep the cab comfortable in less extreme temperatures.
 For warmer days, dress lightly and pick up some portable fans to keep air circulating in your cab.
 If it’s cold outside, layer up and try out a heated blanket or a space heater.
-Fortunately, truck cabs are small spaces, meaning that it’s easier to keep warm or cool.
-EPUs (electrical power units) are becoming standard on most trucks – These are generators that can keep power running in your truck without needing to idle and waste gas.
+Fortunately, EPUs (electrical power units) are becoming standard on most trucks – These are generators that can keep power running in your truck without needing to idle and waste gas.
+Learn more about Melton’s EPUs and APUs on our flatbed equipment page.

 Another great way to keep MPG up is by planning trips efficiently and taking the shortest route when possible.
 This is generally always in the driver’s best interest; shorter trips not only save gas but increase your chances of being on time!
 Make sure to investigate all safe route options with your load planners before taking off with a load.